BSteffaniak/dst-demo/README.md

 ## 🧪 Simulator Overview

-This simulator orchestrates deterministic simulation testing (DST) using the `tokio-turmoil` framework to uncover concurrency and failure edge cases in the TCP-based bank server application.
+This simulator orchestrates deterministic simulation testing (DST) to uncover concurrency and failure edge cases in the TCP-based bank server application.

 ### 🧩 Architecture